AmirkaL/eeg_mne/README.md

 - Baseline correction is applied (-256 to 0 ms)
 - ERP components N2 (200-300 ms) and P3 (300-500 ms) are analyzed
 - All results are automatically saved in appropriate formats

-## License

-This project is provided as-is for research purposes.